fiedl/git-squash-test/test.md

 Hello world!

-This is an error introduced on the `feature-a` branch.
+This is a fix introduced on the `feature-a` branch.

 This is a test.